-Tagging as calligraphy
+Tagging as calligraphy – workshop

-Participants practise with some of the most characteristic writing tools, techniques and methodologies of tagging, and learn to give shape to a name using different conventions and styles from the rich heritage of tagging culture.
+The main part of the workshop is the hands-on practice.
+Participants get to experiment with tools, techniques and methodologies characteristic of tagging, and learn to give shape to a name using different conventions and styles from the rich calligraphic heritage of tagging culture.

 Participants study images of tags provided by the teacher and practice their handwriting by copying them.
 Then they come up with an alias and try it out with pen on paper using different styles and graphic elements, both taken from the supplied materials and of their own creation.

 Participants practice their tags on a vertical surface using markers specifically designed for tagging.
 The surface gets progressively full of tags, forming a collaborative work.
 The teacher periodically erases the surface to let the process start all over again.